merkle-open/generator-nitro/packages/generator-nitro/readme.md

 ## Generated app

+Have a look at the [sample project](https://nitro-project-test.netlify.com/) which contains the examples of a generated project and was statified with the default configuration of the "nitro-exporter".

-See how to use the [generated app](../project-nitro/project/docs/nitro.md)
+See how to use the [generated app](https://github.com/namics/generator-nitro/blob/master/packages/project-nitro/project/docs/nitro.md)

 ## Testing